Moses-Lin/romreview/README.md

 In addition, it is suitable for a continuation fo my initial mobile games review project, as the game itself has multiple regions and different number of reviews per region.
 This gives me a view of what changes in modeling and EDA when certain factors are changed such as culture, playerbase size, and timing of updates.

 # Dataset
-Data was gathered from the Google Play store on [12/20/2020] at 4:35 PM EST for ROM Global, ROM SEA, and ROM EU
+Data was gathered from the Google Play store on [1/7/2020] at 10:26 PM EST for ROM Global, ROM SEA, and ROM EU Data was gathered from the Apple Store on [1/7/2020] at 10:26 PM EST for ROM Global

 A Google Play Scraper (https://github.com/JoMingyu/google-play-scraper) was utilized.
+An Apple Store Scraper (https://github.com/cowboy-bebug/app-store-scraper) was utilized.

 A total of:
+- 6533 Reviews were obtained for ROM Global (Google Play)
-- 6470 Reviews were obtained for ROM Global
+- 1318 Reviews were obtained for ROM Global (Apple Store)
-- 72164 Reviews were obtained for ROM SEA
+- 72231 Reviews were obtained for ROM SEA (Google Play)
-- 573 Reviews were obtained for ROM EU
+- 577 Reviews were obtained for ROM EU (Google Play)

 ROM EU had too few reviews to work with, so the files were not pickled for use later.

+The only reviews selected from the Apple store came from US, Canada, and Australia as these are the major English-speaking countries that play the Global Server.

 # Repository Contents